webGeniusDK/dmp/wp-content/plugins/show-current-template/readme.txt

 == Changelog ==

+= 0.5.2 =
+* Update required WordPress version to 5.9.
+Special thanks to @dmchale for reporting the issue!

+= 0.5.1 =
+* Delete unnecessary files.

+= 0.5.0 =
+* Display a message that this plugin is useless when using block themes.
+* Remove stray language file.
+Special thanks to @szepeviktor for reporting the issue!

 = 0.4.6 =
 * Fix JS Error when No Admin Bar.
 Special thanks to @taupecat for reporting the issue!